 5. The first Nerf gun was released in 1992

-The Nerf company may have been formed in the 1960s, but it didn't start making foam dart guns until the 1990s.
-They made the Bow N' Arrow dart bow and the Blast-a-Ball blasters before the first gun was released in 1992.
+The Nerf company may have been formed in the 1960s, but it didn’t start making foam dart guns until the 1990s.
+They made the Bow N’ Arrow dart bow and the Blast-a-Ball blasters before Nerf history was made in 1992.

-The Sharpshooter is a front-loaded blaster that included three suction darts; yes, the ones that you would have to lick to get the darts to stick.
+The Sharpshooter was the first Nerf gun released and is a front-loaded blaster that included three suction darts; yes, the ones that you would have to lick to get the darts to stick.

-6. NERF produces nearly a half a billion darts annually
+6. NERF produces nearly half a billion darts annually

 It has been estimated that about 455,000,000 Nerf darts are made each year.
 Someone did the math about seven years ago to help us understand how many darts that is.
 His math calculated there were roughly 4,007,500,000 Nerf darts made by 2015.

-If you add the darts for these for the years since then we are well over 7 billion.
+If you add the darts for these for the years since then, we are at well over 7 billion.
 This means we are approaching, or have passed, there being one dart for every person in the world.